smahalakshmikumar/kanban-board-app/README.md

 - Drag-and-drop support for moving and reordering tasks
 - Data persistence across page reloads via `localStorage`

-I have **fully implemented all these core features** as specified.

-Additionally, I have also worked on some **bonus features** to further enhance the application:
+Additionally, I have also added **some other features** to further enhance the application:

 - Nested Reddit-like replies in the comments section
 - Responsive design for seamless use across different screen sizes